tahsinAmin/Auto-Search/README.md

 - How to write a class component
 - How to read local json file in ReactJS
 - Adding fonts in ReactJS
+- Learned how to save data in the placeholder => placholder = {placeHold || "Search..."} then deconstruct it in the functional parameters

 ## For Refactor